FRRouting/frr/doc/user/pim.rst

 .. clicmd:: ip pim use-source A.B.C.D

-   If you have multiple addresses configured on a particular interface and would like pim to use a specific source address associated with that interface.
+   If you have multiple addresses configured on a particular interface and would like PIM to use a specific source address associated with that interface.

 .. clicmd:: ip pim passive

-   Disable sending and receiving pim control packets on the interface.
+   Disable sending and receiving PIM control packets on the interface.

 .. clicmd:: ip igmp

-   Tell pim to receive IGMP reports and Query on this interface.
+   Tell PIM to receive IGMP reports and Query on this interface.
 The default version is v3.
 This command is useful on a LHR.

 .. clicmd:: ip igmp require-router-alert